 The silent auction will last through Feb.
 7.

 Currently, the basement is used only for storage; however, the library board has discussed opening it for public use.

-Page 2 of 2 - There are lots of things to do before that could happen, Westerhaus said, but the first step is cleaning it out and making anything that is useful available to the public.
+There are lots of things to do before that could happen, Westerhaus said, but the first step is cleaning it out and making anything that is useful available to the public.